ITINERARY:

 oregano.
 The Philosophers' walk (about 4 km) is quite

 companions are goats and shepherds.
+One almost expects

+mountain overlooking the village.
 Along the way, we see Byzantine water mills used in medieval

 times for grinding cereal crops.